-Deb and Erica from IlloStories asked me to talk about about my nature/trip journal process for their May workbook.
+Deb and Erica from IlloStories asked me to talk about my nature/trip journal process for their May workbook.
 If you don’t know about them, they orchestrate a wonderful community of illustrators and provide encouragement and tons of fun challenges and materials to help you develop as an illustrator.
 So, check them out on Instagram @illostories and they also moderate a closed Facebook group.
 They are so generous and supportive and I’ve really valued the community they have developed.

 In this video I share with you one of my recent vacation journals that features many nature themes.
 I love illustrating anything that has to do with being outside and the curiosities of a place—the things that make that place unique.
 Keeping a journal while traveling or out in nature is a must for me.
 In my journals I document my experiences and interactions with a place and not necessarily what I see.
 I call this type of Journaling “free-association” Journaling and it’s just something that I do organically.
 I don’t think this is a unique approach and many people that keep journals already do this.
 This Journaling technique is a fun way to open up your mind and let your goofy and whimsical side shine.